ieeeupsb/workshop_arduino/content/broadenYourHorizons.md

 Also, the Arduino libraries are not very efficient in certain parts and waste RAM and CPU cycles.
 Overall, the Arduino IDE is not a very good code editor ( very limited debugging and it lacks some text editing features).
 Lets get to know more tools!

 ## I like the Arduino libraries but the IDE sucks
 [PlatformIO](http://platformio.org/), that's what you will want to use.
 Built on top of Github's Atom, it supports the Arduino libraries and much more.
 You will get intelligent code completion, more debugging features and more.
 It is cross-platform, so it runs on all major operating systems.
-Make sure to check this out, this open-source project sure deserves attention.
+Make sure to check it out, this open-source project sure deserves attention.
 ![connection](./images/platformIO.png "PlatformIO") </br>

 ## I like to get under the hood